Gray countries with texture denote areas of future engagement.

 4,016,601 hectares (15,508 sq. mi.)

-Drawing life from three rivers and centered on the point where Benin, Burkina Faso, and Niger meet, the Regional Parc W Heartland makes up the largest tract of protected savanna in West Africa.
-A vast array of wildlife lives in this Heartland, including the only remaining population of the West African giraffe and the largest savanna elephant population in the region.
-Consisting of three consecutive national parks and several adjacent reserves and buffer zones, the Regional Parc W Heartland is a rich expanse of savanna woodlands, arid shrubland, riverside forests, and flooded plains.
+Drawing life from three rivers and centered on the point where Benin, Burkina Faso, and Niger meet, the Regional Parc W Landscape makes up the largest tract of protected savanna in West Africa.
+A vast array of wildlife lives in this Landscape, including the only remaining population of the West African giraffe and the largest savanna elephant population in the region.
+Consisting of three consecutive national parks and several adjacent reserves and buffer zones, the Regional Parc W Landscape is a rich expanse of savanna woodlands, arid shrubland, riverside forests, and flooded plains.

 Distinguished from other giraffe subspecies by their light spots, West African giraffes once ranged widely from Senegal to Chad.
 Now only 250 of them remain in the wild in a small area outside of Parc W in Niger.
 And even here, the lanky leaf eaters are threatened by human settlements encroaching on their habitat.
 As surrounding populations rise, people use increasing amounts of wood to cook and build new homes—turning the giraffes’ main source of food into fuel and construction materials.

-Our solutions to the challenges in the Regional Parc W Heartland:
+Our solutions to the challenges in the Regional Parc W Landscape:

 African Wildlife Foundation worked with communities in and around the Doss Partial Reserve in Niger to help restore the thorn tree habitat that West African giraffes depend on.
 We started by identifying the most degraded areas in partnership with the Niger Wildlife Authority and the Association for the Valorisation of Ecotourism in Niger (AVEN).
 In these deforested places, AWF partnered with the Association to Safeguard the Giraffes of Niger to establish village nurseries to grow thorn tree seedlings.
 Communities have replanted thousands of trees, with local women sowing the majority of the seeds.